Phil Kessel claps back at Leafs media after winning third Stanley Cup | Offside

 Phil Kessel claps back at Leafs media after winning third Stanley Cup

-Although it’s been eight years since Vegas Golden Knights forward Phil Kessel was a member of the Toronto Maple Leafs, he hasn’t forgot how the local media made him feel.
+Although it’s been eight years since Vegas Golden Knights forward Phil Kessel was a member of the Toronto Maple Leafs, he hasn’t forgotten how the local media made him feel.

 Now, after Tuesday night’s blowout win against the Florida Panthers, he can add another ring to his collection as a member of the Golden Knights.